 The primary question is not how to have the teams coordinate with each other as much as it is how do you reduce the need for them to coordinate.
 This, by the way, is difficult to do from the team level.

-Persistence – Dogmatically working towards a goal without ever being committed to which methods being used.
+Persistence – Dogmatically working towards a goal without ever being committed to which methods are being used.

 Busyness is bad business.